What Are Miranda Rights And Who Was Ernesto Miranda?David C. Hardy

 Mr. Miranda eventually confessed to kidnapping and assaulting the woman, and his confession was used at his trial.
 The jury convicted him and the judge sentenced him to 20 to 30 years in prison.

-In 1966 the United States Supreme Court reversed Mr. Miranda’s conviction.
+In 1966 the United States Supreme Court reversed Mr. Miranda’s conviction and ordered that the State of Arizona give him a new trial.

 Therefore, the Supreme Court held that when an individual is taken into custody or otherwise deprived of his freedom by the authorities and is subjected to questioning, police must warn the person prior to any questioning of the following: